Kristian3333/Kristian3333.github.io/_pages/teaching.md

 nav_order: 5
 ---

+•EPSA23 (Belgrade, September 2023): Measuring understanding in humans and machines.

+•The International Association of Computing and Philosophy Conference (Prague, July 2023): Benchmarking Understanding of LLMs

+•Invited Lecture ML in physics Radboud University.

 •Invited speaker at The Institute for Science in Society colloquium: The Scientific Understanding Test (Nijmegen, 2023)

 •Invited speaker in seminar on How  Large Language Models increase scientific understanding in physics.
 Institute for Mathematics, Astrophysics and Particle Physics  (2023, Nijmegen)